-Until the 1950s only a trail ran through the gorge, before Nationalist Army soldiers contructed the Central Cross-Island Highway from 1956 to 1960.
+Until the 1950s only a trail ran through Taroko Gorge, before Nationalist Army soldiers contructed the Central Cross-Island Highway from 1956 to 1960.
 The “highway”, which is really a narrow and winding mountain road, runs through the whole Taroko Gorge.
 Some parts of the highway have since been re-routed through new tunnels, and part of the old highway retained as walking trails.

-At the western end of the gorge is the village of Tiansiang (Tienhshiang), from where a number of hiking trails start.
-A tall pagoda and a temple sit high on a hill overlooking Tiansiang, which can be reached via a suspension bridge.
+At the western end of Taroko Gorge is the village of Tiansiang (Tienhshiang), from where a number of hiking trails start.
+A tall pagoda (Tianfeng Pagoda) and a temple sit high on a hill overlooking Tiansiang, which can be reached via a suspension bridge.
+There are a multitude of hiking trails throughout Taroko National Park – today we only have time for a short walk across the suspenspion bridge to Tianfeng Pagoda.

 As well as vantage points from the old highway, there are multiple hiking trails that provide views of the spectacular gorge: